 A strong and independent National Organic Standards Board to advise the National Organic Program

 We all value information about the food we eat, and for many people, that includes information about foods containing genetically modified organisms (GMOs).

 Certified organic food is produced without GMOs, but the label goes above and beyond the absence of GE seed.
 Organic is the most ecological and well-regulated label available on the market.
 It is backed by comprehensive and rigorous national standards that ensure that food is grown in a sustainable manner, protecting our natural resources and conserving biodiversity.

 Upholding the Integrity of Organic

-Organic food is free from synthetic inputs and is grown in a way that fosters ecological balance in nature.
+Organic food is grown in a way that fosters ecological balance in nature.
 Maintaining the value of organic food and farming is ongoing work.
-The National Organic Standards Board (NOSB) was created in the law that established the National Organic Program to provide important oversight to the program.
+The National Organic Standards Board (NOSB) was created in the law that established the National Organic Program (NOP) to provide important oversight to the program.

 The NOSB is a group of 15 very dedicated public volunteers that make recommendations on the production, handling, and processing of organic products.
 The NOSB also has special responsibilities related to the National List of Allowed and Prohibited Substances.

-The NOSB accepts comments from the public twice each year prior to their meetings.
-Your voice is important to maintain a strong organic program.
+The NOSB accepts comments from the public twice each year and your voice is important to maintain a strong organic program.
 OEFFA farmers have attended NOSB meetings and shared their views on issues important to organic production.
-You can present in person or remotely by webinar.
-Please consider commenting on issues important to the organic program.
+You can present during a webinar or by submitting written comments.
+We can also help bring farmers directly to the NOSB meetings.
+The NOP is not perfect.
+There are components of the organic standards that need to be improved and that will not happen without strong public input.
+Comment on issues important to the organic program.
 If you are interested in future NOSB meeting agendas, contact us.
-View the spring 2017 NOSB meeting materials and OEFFA's comments.